 Anyone arriving at the village was given “comfortable clothing, rations, and the best quarters which can be assigned them.”
 Men and women were assigned to “duty” in the workshops and “able-bodied field hands” were sent to nearby government farms.
 Children attended school in the Village.
 The sick were cared for in an on-site hospital and those who were too old to work were given housing and care.

-Here is an overlay showing where Freedmans Village was located on today’s roads in the Arlington National Cemetery.
+Map overlay showing where Freedmans Village was located on today’s roads in the Arlington National Cemetery. (courtesy, Arlington County)

 James Parks (1843-1929)